MyParcelCOM/api-specification/README.md

 #### `POST`
 - Used to create a resource.
 - Does not return the same response on repeated requests.
-- Does not need the full resource for the request (often does not need the id for the to be created resource.)
+- Does not need the full resource for the request (often does not need the id for the to be created resource).

 #### `PATCH`
 - Used to update an existing resource.